davidstump/SwiftPhoenixClient/README.md

 * Topic: The topic to join, for instance `"rooms:lobby"`
 * Message: A Phoenix.Message object that is sent to the server when the socket joins the channel.
 * Callback: A closure that receives a AnyObject and returns void.
-This AnyObject can be cast to a Phoenix.Channel object to add callbacks.
+This AnyObject can be cast to a Channel object to add callbacks.

 For example, let's say we're joining the channel `"rooms:lobby"`, we want to send a message indicating that we're joining and we don't want to do anything